Chautauqua Opera Company’s 2026 Season

 Three operas light up the Amphitheater stage on July 22, bringing both side-splitting laughter and heart-melting nostalgia.
 In Richard Wargo’s zany one-act The Music Shop (last seen at Chautauqua where it premiered in 1993) Dmitri and Masha try to help the hapless Ivan remember the title of the song his wife must sing at a royal wedding, while visions of her haunt and strike fear in him.
 This four-character, 60-minute farce promises a lively romp in the Amphitheater!
 Two installments from The Summer Place round out the evening.
 A.E.
 Reverie, which received its world premiere at Chautauqua in 2024, reflects on Amelia Earhart’s 1929 lecture at the Amphitheater, and how it inspired another young woman’s dream of flight.
 To close out the evening, the world premiere of Ida by Lamplight takes us back to the Chautauqua Literary and Science Circle’s early years, celebrating Ida Tarbell and Kate Kimball, whose pioneering work galvanized Chautauqua Institution’s mission.
 Commissioned by Chautauqua Opera Company, Ida by Lamplight celebrates the 150th anniversary of The Chautauquan Daily in 2026.
 Stage Director Ned Canty (The Mikado, Don Giovanni, and Love and Longing by the Lake) brings everything to life in a celebration of Chautauqua which you will not want to miss.

-July 23, 2026 @ 3:15 pm Week Four (July 18–25)
+July 23 @ 3:15 pm Week Four (July 18–25)

-Chautauqua Opera Presents: An Afternoon of Song
+Chautauqua Opera Company Presents: An Afternoon of Song

 Fletcher Music Hall

-Chautauqua Opera Presents: An Afternoon of Song
+Chautauqua Opera Company Presents: An Afternoon of Song

 Join us for an afternoon of song, featuring our 2026 Young Artists.

-August 6, 2026 @ 3:15 pm Week Six (August 1–8)
+August 6 @ 3:15 pm Week Six (August 1–8)

-Chautauqua Opera Company Workshop: Anne of Green Gables
+Chautauqua Opera Company Workshop: Anne of Green Gables and A Prayer for Owen Meany

 Fletcher Music Hall

-Chautauqua Opera Company Workshop: Anne of Green Gables
+Chautauqua Opera Company Workshop: Anne of Green Gables and A Prayer for Owen Meany

-August 7, 2026 @ 3:15 pm Week Six (August 1–8)
+August 7 @ 3:15 pm Week Six (August 1–8)

-Chautauqua Opera Company Orchestral Workshop: Rosencrantz and Guildenstern are Dead
+Chautauqua Opera Company Orchestral Workshop: Rosencrantz and Guildenstern Are Dead

 Norton Hall

-Chautauqua Opera Company Orchestral Workshop: Rosencrantz and Guildenstern are Dead
+Chautauqua Opera Company Orchestral Workshop: Rosencrantz and Guildenstern Are Dead

 In Rosencrantz and Guildenstern are Dead Grammy award-winning composer and librettist Herschel Garfein has created the first ever operatic adaptation of a play by Tom Stoppard.
 Chautauqua Opera Company’s young artists will be joined by internationally heralded baritone Keith Phares and the Chautauqua Symphony Orchestra for a ten-day workshop of the complete opera, which concludes with a public presentation of excerpts and panel discussion with Garfein and Phares.
 Reviewing excerpts presented at Fort Worth Opera’s Frontiers Festival, the Wall Street Journal said, “composer-librettist Herschel Garfein set the diamond-bright dialogue of the Tom Stoppard play with clarity and wit, heightening the comedy through skillful ensemble writing and characterization.”